-- Extends and expands the section 45Q carbon oxide sequestration credit for facilities that begin construction before 2032.
+- Minor changes made to the House-passed version of the bill. - Extends and expands the section 45Q carbon oxide sequestration credit for facilities that begin construction before 2032.
 Direct-air capture (DAC) facilities would qualify for the enhanced credit if they capture at least 1,000 metric tons of carbon oxide per year.
 Electricity-generating facilities would be required to capture at least 18,750 metric tons of carbon oxide and at least 75% of total carbon emissions that otherwise would have been released by the facility.
 All other facilities would be required to capture at least 12,500 metric tons of carbon oxide per year to qualify for the credit. - For geological storage, the base credit rate is \$17, and the bonus credit rate is \$85 per metric ton of carbon oxide captured.
 For carbon oxide that is captured and utilized, the base credit is \$12, and the bonus credit rate is \$60 per metric ton.
 For the enhanced DAC credit applied to geological storage, the base credit rate is \$36, and the bonus rate is \$180 per metric ton.
-DAC carbon oxide that is utilized qualifies for an enhanced base credit rate of \$26 and a bonus rate of \$130 per metric ton.

-- Requires taxpayers claiming the credit to satisfy the prevailing-wage and apprenticeship requirements during the facility's construction and the 12-year credit period. - The tax-exempt bond rules similar to those applicable to the PTC apply. - Applies to projects beginning construction after Dec.
-31, 2021. - Impact: Extends the carbon-capture credit and provides an additional incentive for investments in direct-air capture facilities that begin construction before the end of 2031.
+DAC carbon oxide that is utilized qualifies for an enhanced base credit rate of \$26 and a bonus rate of \$130 per metric ton. - Requires taxpayers claiming the credit to satisfy the prevailing-wage and apprenticeship requirements during the facility's construction and the 12-year credit period. - The tax-exempt bond rules similar to those applicable to the PTC apply. - Applies to projects beginning construction after Dec.
+31, 2021. - Impact: Extends the carbon-capture credit and provides an additional incentive for investments in direct-air capture facilities.

-Section 136107.
+SFC Section 126107 [House Section 136107].
 Green Energy Publicly Traded Partnerships.